World peace: International Day of Peace

 The United Nations International Day of Peace, sometimes called World Peace Day, is observed annually on 21 September.
 It is dedicated to peace, and specifically the absence of war and violence, and can be celebrated by a temporary ceasefire in a combat zone.
 The International Day of Peace was established in 1981 by the United Nations General Assembly.
 Two decades later, in 2001, the General Assembly unanimously voted to designate the day as a day of preventing violence and a cease-fire.
 The celebration of this day is recognized by many nations and people.
 In 2013, for the first time, the day has been dedicated to peace education, i.e. by the key preventive means to reduce war sustainably.

+Constitution for the Federation of Earth

+Considering the UN's design as a forum and its lack of direct power or authority over nations, it has received a fair amount of criticism and since its foundation, prominent world figures have expressed their concerns and called for the establishment of a democratic federal world government.
+It is in that response, in early 1960s, the most comprehensive effort was made to draft a world constitution.
+Thane Read and Philip Isely drafted a form of agreement that aimed to admit delegates from both national governments and the people of all countries for a world constitutional convention.
+A worldwide call for a World Constitutional Convention was sent, and thousands of world figures and five national governments signed the call.
+In result of that, the World Constitutional Convention and the Peoples World Parliament were held in Interlaken, Switzerland, and Wolfach, Germany, in 1968.
+Over 200 participants from 27 countries attended these sessions, where the drafting of a constitution for a global federal world government began.
+The second session of the World Constituent Assembly took place in Innsbruck, Austria, in 1977.
+And after extensive discussions and amendments, the draft constitution was unanimously adopted as the Constitution for the Federation of Earth.
+It was further amended in the 3rd Constituent Assembly, Colombo, Sri Lanka, 1978-79 and the 4th World Constituent Assembly, Troia, Portugal, in 1991.

+This constitution outlines a detailed plan for a world federalist government and awaits ratification by the people and nations of the world.
+It includes the protection of universal human rights, prevention of war, secure disarmament, social development, protection of the environment, and addresses many more global challenges.

+A Provisional World Parliament (PWP), a transitional international legislative body, operates under the framework of the Constitution for the Federation of Earth.
+It convenes to work on global issues, gathering delegates from different countries.

 Religious views

 Many religions and religious leaders have expressed a desire for an end to violence.